perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 That all came to an end several years back, when I graduated.
 Since then, I've done a few years freelancing and living abroad, and recently joined a startup company in Sweden.
-Amusingly, it makes the third country starting with an "S" that I've lived in since graduatingâthe other two were sunny Spain and the lesser-known but lovely Slovakia, a place I remain very fond of.
+Amusingly, it makes the third country starting with an "S" that I've lived in since graduating—the other two were sunny Spain and the lesser-known but lovely Slovakia, a place I remain very fond of.